What You Need to Start Making Pottery at Home – My Guide for New Potters

 Glaze serves several important functions.
 Firstly, it provides color and sheen to the finished piece.
 Secondly, glaze acts as a sealant, creating a non-porous and often water-resistant surface.

-Lastly, the glazing process, which involves firing the pottery with the glaze at high and low temperatures, chemically bonds the glaze to the pottery, ensuring it adheres firmly and enhances the overall strength of the piece.
-The good news is to glaze pottery, you will only need to start with a few essential items.
+Lastly, the glazing process, which involves firing the pottery with the glaze at both high and low temperatures, chemically bonds the glaze to the pottery, ensuring it adheres firmly and enhances the piece’s overall strength.
+The good news is that to glaze pottery, you only need a few essential items.

 Glaze